-The total OPEB liability in the actuarial valuation for June 30, 2021 was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:
+The total OPEB liability in the actuarial valuation for June 30, 2022 was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:

-Valuation date December 31, 2019
+Valuation date July 1, 2021

+•

-Measurement date June 30, 2020
+Measurement date June 30, 2021

 Experience study 2018, published September 2019

 Actuarial cost method Entry age normal

 Actuarial Assumptions

-Inflation Rate 2.50%
+Inflation Rate 2.40%

 Long-term expected rate of return 6.90%

-Discount rate 2.21%
+Discount rate 2.16%

-Projected salary increases 3.50%
+Projected salary increases 3.40%

 Cost of living adjustments (COLA) Blend of 2.00% COLA and graded COLA (1.25%/0.15%) in

 accordance with Moro decision; blend based on service.

 Mortality Healthy retirees and beneficiaries:

 Pub-2010 Healthy Retiree, sex distinct, generational with Unisex,

 Social Security Data Scale, with job category adjustments and set-

 backs as described in the valuation.

 Active members:

 Pub-2010 Employee, sex distinct, generational with Unisex, Social

 Security Data Scale, with job category adjustments and det-backs

 as described in the valuation.

 Disabled retirees:

-Pub-2010 Disabled Retiree, sex distinct, generational with Unisex
+Pub-2010 Disabled Retiree, sex distinct, generational with Unisex,

-Social Security Data Scale, with job category adjustments and set
+Social Security Data Scale, with job category adjustments and set-

 backs as described in the valuation.

 Discount Rate - Under GASB Statement No. 75, unfunded plans must use a discount rate that reflects a 20-year tax-exempt municipal bond yield or index rate.
-The discount rate in effect for the June 30, 2020 reporting date is 2.75 percent, reflecting the Bond Buyer 20-Year General Obligation Bond Index.
+The discount rate in effect for the June 30, 2021 reporting date is 2.21 percent, reflecting the Bond Buyer 20-Year General Obligation Bond Index.

-Healthcare Cost Trend - The actuarial calculations used an assumption that medical costs will increase 5.50 percent in the first year, 6.00 percent in the second year, and varying from 4.50 percent to 5.90 percent over the remainder of the projection period.
-These trends are based in part on the 2019 Segal Health Plan Cost Trend Survey.
-Rates are trended down in subsequent years in accordance with prevalent actuarial practice, based in part of the Society of Actuaries - Getzen Long Term Healthcare Trends Resource Model, as updated October 2018.
+Healthcare Cost Trend - The actuarial calculations used an assumption that medical costs will increase 5.00 percent in the first year, 5.25 percent in the second year, and varying from 3.75 percent to 5.00 percent over the remainder of the projection period.
+These trends are based on long-term healthcare trend rates generated by the Society of Actuaries' Getzen Trend Model.
+The model considers current trends in health care costs, and long-term constraints on trend such as growth in per capita income.
+Inputs to the model are consistent with other assumptions used in the valuation.